 The Masters Tournament

-Unlike all the other majors, Augusta National Golf Club in Augusta, Georgia, serves as the only venue for the Masters Tournament.
+Unlike all the other golf majors, Augusta National Golf Club in Augusta, Ga., serves as the only venue for the Masters Tournament.
 Indeed, it is as CBS Sports broadcaster Jim Nantz calls it, “A tradition unlike any other.”

 This pristine venue is as well-manicured of a golf course as you’ll ever see.
 A beautiful landscape lined with colorful azalea trees, flowers, and wide, rolling fairways make for a picturesque backdrop for fans to enjoy.
 All the holes are so close together, which makes for some serious theatrics and piercing roars from the gallery on Masters Sunday.

-Winners of this event do get some hardware, but the best prize of all is the famous green jacket, which the previous year’s champion gets to put on the new victor.
+Winners of this event get some hardware, but the best prize of all is the famous green jacket, which the previous champion gets to put on the new victor.

 What really makes the Masters a steep challenge are the iconic, severely sloped greens.
 The grass is cut so close, and if there’s no rain to soften the course, it becomes especially tricky to putt on Augusta’s renowned surfaces.
-Moreover, the firmer the greens are, the trickier it is for players to place their approach shots in the proper spots.
+Moreover, the firmer the greens are, the tougher it is for players to place their approach shots in the proper places.

-All these elements combine to make for some of golf’s best theatre, and it’s always the first major on the calendar.
-The world’s best players often ease into the season and plan their whole early schedules around preparing for the stroll down Magnolia Lane.
+All these elements combine to make for some of golf’s best theatre, and it’s always the first major on the calendar, usually in April.
+The world’s best players often ease themselves into the season and plan their whole early part of the schedule around preparing for the stroll down Magnolia Lane.

 Let’s not bury the lede with this one: You’ll hear the U.S. Open often referred to as the “toughest test in golf.”
 More often than not, that proves to be the case.

-The United States Golf Association (USGA) intentionally chooses the toughest stateside venues that’ll pose the ultimate challenge to the world’s best players.
+The United States Golf Association (USGA) intentionally chooses the toughest stateside venues that will pose the ultimate challenge to the world’s best players.
 When everything goes according to plan, the winning score is usually around even par.